Tokrau: Course

 The Tokrau is fed mainly by winter snows.
 Its water is fresh and the river channel fills between March and May, although less often it may fill in late autumn too.
 The lower stretch frequently dries up, stagnating into disconnected pools.
-Very rarely, in years of abundant spring floods, the waters of the river may break through the desert area and trickle into lake Balkhash.
+Very rarely, in years of abundant spring floods, the waters of the river may break through the desert area and trickle into the endorheic lake Balkhash.

 Tributaries

 The main tributaries of the Tokrau are the Zhalanash, the 73 km long Karamende, the Kosabai, the Karatal and the 65 km long Zhinishke.